dart-lang/site-www/src/_guides/language/sound-faq.md

 <a name="is-it-optional"></a>
 ### I liked Dart before.
 Can I still write Dart code the way I always did?

-Strong mode is optional in Dart 1.x, so you can write code as before.
+Yes, but we recommend migrating your code now.
+For help on getting ready for Dart 2.0, see [Dart 2.0 Updates](/dart-2.0).
-Strong mode is not optional in Dart 2.0, so you might want to consider migrating your code now, so you can be ready for Dart 2.0.
 For more information, see [A stronger Dart for everyone](http://news.dartlang.org/2017/06/a-stronger-dart-for-everyone.html).

 Even with strong mode enabled, Dart remains the same concise and familiar